What is Follicle Tracking?

 - In the case of fertility treatment the scan will determine how many follicles are present and when it is best to trigger egg release.

-Follicle tracking can be combined with timed sexual intercourse (TSI) techniques to monitor the cycle to determine the best time for intercourse, and are reliant on the following:
+Follicle tracking can be combined with timed sexual intercourse (TSI) techniques.
+This is done by monitoring the cycle to determine the best time for intercourse, and are reliant on the following:

 - In the woman: the ovaries produce their own follicles and the Fallopian tubes & pelvis are normal.